-- Starting along a side, take the folded edge of the double-fold binding to the reverse side of the quilt.
+Starting along the side, take the folded edge of the double-fold binding to the reverse side of the quilt.
 It should cover the seam you used to attach the binding.

-- Use a sharp needle or something similar to sew the folded edge of the quilt binding to the quilt backing with a blind-stitch (such as you would use in needle turn applique).
+Use a sharp needle or something similar to sew the folded edge of the quilt binding to the quilt backing with a blind-stitch (such as you would use in needle turn applique).
 Use a matching thread or any thread that blends with your fabric.
-Do not let the stitches travel through all layers since they would be visible on the front of the quilt.
+Do not let the stitches travel through all layers, as they would be visible on the front of the quilt.